 Lauren conveys all of the necessary Hawksian qualities in her performances as Slim in To Have and Have Not and as Vivian in The Big Sleep.
 It is really hard for me to imagine any other actress playing those characters in way that Lauren did.

 I love watching Howard Hawks films and seeing all of those smart, strong, inspirational, sexy, funny and fiercely independent women.
-So many of these characters could serve as role models as they are women who go after what they want and won’t be held back, who can work alongside men and fit in with them without sacrificing their femininity in the process, and who are smart and determined.
+So many of these characters could serve as role models, as they are women who go after what they want and won’t be held back in the process, women who can work alongside men and fit in with them, without sacrificing their femininity in the process, and women who are smart and determined.

 My favourite Hawksian women are the following.

 Bonnie Lee in Only Angels Have Wings.
 I love how fun loving and bubbly she is.
 I also love how she overcomes her shock and anger at how the men in this film deal with grief.
 It isn’t easy for her to change to their way of dealing with grief and loss, but she gives it a go and she becomes a valued and beloved member of the group of pilots and ground crew.

 Slim in To Have and Have Not.
 I love how she is a survivor, she has been on her own for so long and hasn’t had the best life but she takes care of herself.
 She is tough but she is also deeply vulnerable and can be easily hurt.
 When she meets Steve she can let her guard down, he knows she is tough, smart and tough talking, but he also sees what is beneath all that and knows what she has been through and tries to help her see she isn’t alone any more.